HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/index.md

 }
 ```

-This enables the correct, within the means of the API, processing of RichText for both read and write.
+This enables the correct, within the means of the API, processing of Rich Text for both read and write.

-## Reading RichText
+## Reading Rich Text

-There are 6 ways to retrieve RichText:
+There are 6 ways to retrieve Rich Text:

 - as part of the regular `/document/{unid}` URL or a list operation using `&documents=true`
 - using the `/query` URL
 - using the `/richtext/markdown/{unid}` endpoint that returns markdown, which is quite lossy but easy to digest
-- Using the `/richtext/mime/{unid}` endpoint that returns a [MIME](https://datatracker.ietf.org/doc/html/rfc1341) representation of a Notes RichText
+- Using the `/richtext/mime/{unid}` endpoint that returns a [MIME](https://datatracker.ietf.org/doc/html/rfc1341) representation of a Notes Rich Text
 - Using the `/bulk/unid` URL
 - Using `/richtext/plain/{unid}` endpoint that returns a stream of plain unformatted text

-By default, the following APIs return RichText as MIME, but you can specify a different format by using the `richTextAs=` URL parameter.
+By default, the following APIs return Rich Text as MIME, but you can specify a different format by using the `richTextAs=` URL parameter.
 The valid formats are `html`, `mime`, `md`, and `plain`.

 - `/document/{unid}`
 - `/query`